 State Leaders in Home Visiting:

-- Serve a high share of their state’s low-income infants and toddlers relative to other states; and
+- Serve a high share of their state’s low-income infants and toddlers relative to other states; and/or

 - Use state dollars or Medicaid to support home visiting services.

-Policy and Administrative Choices States Make Affect the Implementation of Their Home Visiting Programs
+State Policy and Administrative Choices Affect the Implementation of Home Visiting Programs

 State home visiting programs vary considerably in the percentage of children under age 3 who are served, the number and type of program models the states implement that focus on parenting practices and that serve infants and toddlers, and the funding streams states access to support their programs, such as Medicaid.